KingDubDub/Jetpack-Joyride-CE/README.md

 -Press [del] to enter the pause menu.
 -Press [clear] to exit the game.

-Special thanks to TIny_Hacker for somehow figuring out HalfBrick's propriety sprite format, without him this would've looke a lot uglier.
+Special thanks to TIny_Hacker for somehow figuring out HalfBrick's proprietary sprite format, without him this would've looke a lot uglier.
 Like, REALLY ugly, check the first commit to see what I mean.

 NOTES FOR PEOPLE WHO WANT TO BUILD FROM SOURCE:
 -The convimg.yaml is written for Mateo's convimg utility version 8.3 and up, it will give an output error if you use a lower version.